 If you are thinking to use a rat killer to get rid of them, then it’s not a good idea.
 The rat killer is toxic and can be a threat to small lives such as your pet and babies.
 There are chances that they can eat the poison while having fun.
-So, the best option is ‘a rat trap’.
+So, the best option is ‘the best trap for rats’.

 Buying Guide for the Best Rat Traps in 2021

 Just like other pieces of stuff, buying a rat trap must look easy to you, but it’s not!
 Choosing the perfect rat trap is problematic.
 It is because you aren’t aware of the type of rat guest you have in your house.

 They can be bold, clever, and make fools of you easily, so you have to be aware of them and trap them quickly.
 For this, you require a perfect rat trap which you can find by reading this amazing buying guide.